-As expected, collision risk for kangaroos and deer were similar in responses to species occurrence, traffic volume and traffic speed.
+As expected, collision risk for kangaroos and deer were similar in response to species occurrence, traffic volume and traffic speed.
 Collision risk increased monotonically with increasing species occurrence for both kangaroos and deer, however, there was an order of magnitude greater change for kangaroos, despite both datasets having a similar number of road segments and study period.
 Assuming species occurrence is of equal importance as the other collision model predictors, the smaller increase in collision risk for deer may be attributed to lower predictions arising from a mis-specified species distribution model (Guillera-Arroita, 2015).
 Collision risk response to traffic volume was uni-modal for both species as expected, however, the change in collision risk was an order of magnitude greater per unit of traffic volume for kangaroos.
 This response shape can arise from different mechanisms.
 First, there may be a potential observer bias meaning individuals are less likely to stop or report collisions on high-volume roads out of concern for their own safety or simply not seeing the dead animal.
 Second, there may be road avoidance effects as some species are repelled by roads when traffic volume increases beyond a threshold value due to high noise loads or small crossing intervals (see van Langevelde, 2004; Seiler, 2005; Gagnon et al., 2007).
 Our results are consistent with other studies on behavioural responses to roads that include kangaroos and deer (see Jacobson 2016).
 With the exception of slope variation along the curve, collision risk increased monotonically with increasing speed with a similar magnitude for both species (Figures 2e & 2f).
 Kangaroos were exposed to higher collision risk at lower traffic speeds than deer.
 This may be due to Melbourne suburbs expanding into natural kangaroo habitat and therefore prevalence of human-kangaroo conflicts.

 We did not explore temporal effects in this study, however, this may be incorporated into our framework.
 One such method is to add a function-based term to the model that allows collision risk to vary as a function of time and season (Visintin et al., manuscript in review).
 The functional form may be expressed in relation to the known activity periods of the target species.
 Kangaroos are crepuscular, with peaks of activity at dawn and dusk, and deer are either crepuscular or nocturnal depending on the season.
 Hour of day and time of year are useful predictors of collisions with ungulates (Meisingset, 2014 ; Mountrakis, 2009), however, not yet fully tested for kangaroos.